North and South Wheatley

 North and South Wheatley is a civil parish in the Bassetlaw district, in the county of Nottinghamshire, England.
 The parish includes the villages of North Wheatley and South Wheatley.
-In 2011 North Wheatley parish had a population of 509.
+In 2021 the parish had a population of 610 residents.
 It is 130 miles north of London, 30 miles north east of the county town of Nottingham, and 5 miles north east of the Nottinghamshire town of Retford.
 The parish touches Bole, Clarborough and Welham, Clayworth, Hayton, Saundby, Sturton Le Steeple and West Burton.
 There are 18 listed buildings in North and South Wheatley.

 Geography

 Location

 North and South Wheatley lay in the north of the county, and the east of the district.

 It is surrounded by the following local villages: